-- 5. This Agreement shall cover wine - (a) which has been produced from fresh grapes wholly produced and harvested in the territory of the Contracting Party in question, and - (b) (i) originating in the EU, which has been produced in accordance with the rules governing the oenological practices and processes referred to in Title V of Council Regulation (EC) No 1493/1999; - (ii) originating in the Republic of Croatia, which has been produced in accordance with the rules governing the oenological practices and processes in conformity with the Croatian law.
-These oenological rules referred to shall be in conformity with the Community legislation. - 6.
-Imports of wine under the concessions provided in this Agreement will be subject to the presentation of a certificate issued by a mutually recognised official body appearing on the lists drawn up jointly, to the effect that the wine in question complies with point 5(b). - 7.
-The Contracting Parties shall examine no later than in the first quarter of 2005 the opportunities for granting each other further concessions taking into account the development of wine trade between the Contracting Parties. - 8.
-The Contracting Parties shall ensure that the benefits granted reciprocally are not called into question by other measures. - 9.
-Consultations are to take place at the request of either Contracting Party on any problem relating to the way this Agreement operates. - 10.
-This Agreement shall apply, on the one hand, in the territories in which the Treaty establishing the European Community is applied and under the conditions laid down in that Treaty and, on the other hand, in the territory of the Republic of Croatia.
+- 5. This Agreement shall cover wine - (a) which has been produced from fresh grapes wholly produced and harvested in the territory of the Contracting Party in question, and - (b) (i) originating in the European Union, which has been produced in accordance with the rules governing the oenological practices and processes referred to in Title V of Council Regulation (EC) No 1493/1999 of 17 May 1999 on the common organisation of the market in wine ;

-ANNEX 2

-AGREEMENT
+&lt;sup>1 OJ L 179, 14.7.1999, p.
+1. Regulation as last amended by Regulation (EC) No 2826/2000 (OJ L 328, 23.12.2000, p.
+2).

+(ii) originating in the Republic of Slovenia, which has been produced in accordance with the rules governing the oenological practices and processes in conformity with the Slovenian law.
+These oenological rules referred to shall be in conformity with the Community legislation.

+6. Imports of wine under the concessions provided in this Agreement will be subject to the presentation of a certificate issued by a mutually recognised official body appearing on the lists drawn up jointly, to the effect that the wine in question complies with point 5(b).

+7. The Contracting Parties shall examine the opportunities for granting each other further concessions taking into account the development of wine trade between the Contracting Parties.

+8. The Contracting Parties shall ensure that the benefits granted reciprocally are not called into question by other measures.

+9. Consultations are to take place at the request of either Contracting Party on any problem relating to the way this Agreement operates.

+10. This Agreement shall apply, on the one hand, in the territories in which the Treaty establishing the European Community is applied and under the conditions laid down in that Treaty and, on the other hand, in the territory of the Republic of Slovenia.

-BETWEEN THE EUROPEAN COMMUNITY AND THE REPUBLIC OF CROATIA ON THE RECIPROCAL RECOGNITION, PROTECTION AND CONTROL OF WINE NAMES
+AGREEMENT BETWEEN THE EUROPEAN COMMUNITY AND THE REPUBLIC OF SLOVENIA ON THE RECIPROCAL RECOGNITION, PROTECTION AND CONTROL OF WINE NAMES